benman64/subprocess/README.md

 # current progress

-Hello world tests are passing on macos, linux, and cross compiling on linux for windows using mingw.
+All tests are passing on macos, linux.
+Most tests pass on cross compiling on linux for windows using mingw.
 The library is almost feature complete.

 must to be implemented